maester365/maester/website/docs/automation/azure-devops.md

 This guide will walk you through setting up Maester in Azure DevOps and automate the running of tests using Azure DevOps Pipelines.

+## Why Azure DevOps?

+Azure DevOps is a great way to automate the daily running of Maester tests.
+You can use Azure DevOps to run Maester tests on a schedule, such as daily, and view the results in the Azure DevOps interface.

+Azure DevOps comes with a [free tier](https://azure.microsoft.com/pricing/details/devops/azure-devops-services/) that includes 1,800 minutes of Maester test runs per month (unlimited hours if you use a self-hosted agent).

+Azure DevOps has native integration with Microsoft Entra including single sign on, user and group management as well as support for conditional access policies.

 ## Set up the Maester repository in Azure DevOps

 ### Pre-requisites